tripal/tripal/docs/dev_guide/custom_field/ajax_custom_formatter.rst

 Drupal and AJAX
 ---------------

-Drupal has its special way of doing AJAX!
-You should `read the documentation carefully! <https://api.drupal.org/api/drupal/includes%21ajax.inc/group/ajax/7.x>`_ To Drupal, AJAX only makes sense as on forms, and field formatters **are not forms**.
-Instead, they are `renderable arrays <https://www.drupal.org/docs/7/api/render-arrays/render-arrays-overview>`_
+Drupal has its own special way of doing AJAX!
+This is important to ensure that changes are executed in the correct order.
+You should `read the documentation carefully! <https://api.drupal.org/api/drupal/includes%21ajax.inc/group/ajax/7.x>`_  The Drupal AJAX API works best on forms, and field formatters **are not forms**.
+Instead, they are `renderable arrays. <https://www.drupal.org/docs/7/api/render-arrays/render-arrays-overview>`_
 As such, rather than accepting ``$form`` and ``&$form_state``, they accept ``&$element``, ``$entity_type``, ``$entity``, ``$langcode``, ``$items``, and ```$display``, where ``$element`` is the renderable array.

 This means if you want to add an AJAX callback to a field formatter, you  need a **seperate form file** that gets added in using ``drupal_get_form()``.
 If you do this, you can build the AJAX as Drupal expects it.